Student loan forgiveness for teachers: What you need to know

-You may also be eligible for the Public Service Loan Forgiveness program, or PSLF, if you work as a full-time teacher.
-This program can potentially wipe out up to 100 percent of your remaining federal student loan debt (Direct Loans or Direct Consolidation Loans) after you work in a qualified public service position for at least 10 years.
+You may also be eligible for the Public Service Loan Forgiveness program if you work as a full-time teacher.
+This program can potentially wipe out up to 100 percent of your remaining federal student loan debt (Direct Loans or Direct Consolidation Loans) after you work for a qualifying government or nonprofit organization for at least 10 years.

-- Requirements: You need to work full time for the government (federal, state, local or tribal) or a nonprofit organization for at least 10 years.
-During that time, you’ll also need to sign up for an income-driven repayment plan and make at least 120 qualifying, on-time student loan payments.
+Requirements: You need to work full time for the government (federal, state, local or tribal) or a nonprofit organization for at least 10 years.
+During that time, you’ll also need to sign up for an income-driven repayment plan and make 120 qualifying, on-time student loan payments.
 A limited PSLF waiver loosens some of these requirements for those who apply during a specific window of time, ending on October 31, 2022.

-- Perks: Public and private school teachers (at nonprofit schools) may be eligible for the program.
-Also, any student loan debt forgiven under the PSLF program is not taxed as additional income by the IRS.
+Perks: Public and private (nonprofit) school teachers may be eligible for the program.

 Perkins Loan Teacher Cancellation